-5.1 In-house Experiments
+A. In-house Experiments

-We launch covert channel attacks on our virtualization server equipped with the latest generation x86 platform (i.e., with no shared memory bus).
+We launch covert channel attacks on our testbed System B, which is equipped with the latest generation x86 platform (i.e., with no shared memory bus).
 The experimental setup is simple and realistic.
 We create two Linux VMs, namely VM-1 and VM-2, each with a single virtual processor and 512 MB of memory.
 The covert channel sender runs as an unprivileged user program on VM-1, while the covert channel receiver runs on VM-2, also as an unprivileged user program.